sickdyd/easy-decks/README.md

 This project aims at helping students memorize "cards" containing a question or information on one side and the answer on another.
 The application will show less and less frequently cards that are being answered correctly.

+I didn't think through about the name, so I'll leave it like this for the joy of Kiwis.

 ## Motivation

 I wanted to build a card system study for Japanese kanji.
 After briefly exploring the options available I decided to build my custom solution.